barionleg/ANTs_wiki/Anatomy-of-an-antsRegistration-call.md

 > we will run 4 levels (or multi-resolution steps) with a maximum number of iterations of 1000,500,250,100.
 The threshold (1e-6) tells the algorithm to stop if the improvement in mutual information has not changed more than 1e-6 in the last 10 iterations (convergenceWindowSize=10).
 To translate it in plain english:
 "if the change in MI value for the last 10 iterations is below the 1e-6 threshold, stop the iterations and go to next level"
 Typically the convergence threshold is the main reason for stepping out of a level; i.e., the loop finishes because no further improvement is possible.
 For this reason, the number of iterations you specify have less importance.
 You can specify 1000 iterations and only 40 will be run because there is no further improvement possible.
-If, by any change, you like to run all iterations, set the threshold to a large negative number.
+If, by any chance, you like to run all iterations, set the threshold to a large negative number.
 This will allow iterations to keep going even if the similarity metric (i.e., mutual information) becomes worse.

         --convergence [1000x500x250x100,1e-6,10] \
 |

 > the 4 hierarchical steps will have resolutions divided by 8,4,2,1
 For example, for an image with 256x256x256 voxels, the levels will work on images of size 32mm, 64mm, 128mm, and 256mm.
 IMPORTANT!
 The resolutions use the fixed image as reference.
 If you register 5mm images on 1mm, --shrink-factors 3x2x1 will register images at 3mm, then 2mm, then 1mm.
 But if you register 1mm images to 5mm, --shrink-factors 3x2x1 will register images at 15mm, then 10mm, then 5mm.
 Keep this in mind and try to register low res to high res, not vice versa.

         --shrink-factors 8x4x2x1 \
 |